 What is Foul Mudammas?

-Foul Mudammas is a stew of cooked fava beans served with olive oil and topped with a variation of tomato, onion, chopped parsley, garlic and lemon.
+Foul Mudammas is a stew of cooked fava beans, and served with olive oil and sometimes boiled eggs..

-This is one of the healthiest most nutritious breakfasts you will find during your world travels.
+This is one of the healthiest, most nutritious breakfasts you will find during your world travels.

 How to Make Foul Mudammas

 Foul mudammas is an incredibly simple dish to make.

 First, soak the dry fava beans in a bowl of water overnight if you are using dried beans.

 The following day you will notice that beans have plumped up.

 Now they are ready to be drained in a colander, and rinsed off.